Scott Thomas Beauchamp controversy

-Several publications and bloggers questioned Beauchamp's statements.
-A U.S. Army investigation had concluded the statements in the material were false.
+Several publications and bloggers questioned Beauchamp's statements, specifically episodes in which soldiers were described running over feral dogs, playing with an Iraqi child's skull, and making cruel comments toward an injured Iraqi civilian woman.
+A U.S. Army investigation had concluded some statements in the material were false.
 The New Republic investigated the statements, first standing by the content of Beauchamp's articles for several months, then concluding that they could no longer stand by this material.

+Beauchamp's first sergeant, John E. Hatley, was later prosecuted by the U.S. Army and sentenced to life in prison for murdering four Iraqi civilians.
+The editor of The New Republic who oversaw the publication of Beauchamp's essays, Franklin Foer, commented in 2010 that "I think the coverage of Scott Beauchamp was an object lesson in media stupidity.
+Every single major American news organization made a huge deal about possible embellishments in his description of plausible incidents-and ignored the actual war crimes committed in his unit."

+Beauchamp went on to serve a second Infantry tour in Iraq, and was honorably discharged from the U.S. Army in 2010.

 "Shock Troops"

 In a diary entry in The New Republic, Beauchamp claims he ridiculed a woman in Iraq whose face had been severely burned: "I love chicks that have been intimate with IEDs" (improvised explosive devices), Beauchamp quotes himself as saying, loudly, to his friends in the chow hall.
 "It really turns me on—melted skin, missing limbs, plastic noses," he recounted.
 "My friend was practically falling out of his chair laughing...The disfigured woman slammed her cup down and ran out of the chow hall."

 Next, he described finding the remains of children in a mass grave uncovered while his unit constructed a combat outpost: "One private...found the top part of a human skull...
 As he marched around with the skull on his head, people dropped shovels and sandbags, folding in half with laughter ...
 No one was disgusted.
 Me included."

 Finally, Beauchamp described another soldier "who only really enjoyed driving Bradley Fighting Vehicles because it gave him the opportunity to run things over.
 He took out curbs, concrete barriers, corners of buildings, stands in the market, and his favorite target: dogs."
 Beauchamp described how the soldier killed three dogs in one day: "He slowed the Bradley down to lure the first kill in, and, as the diesel engine grew quieter, the dog walked close enough for him to jerk the machine hard to the right and snag its leg under the tracks."